juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 <sub>[http://odetocode.com/Blogs/scott/archive/2007/07/10/closure-­‐on-­‐javascript-­‐closures.aspx](http://odetocode.com/Blogs/scott/archive/2007/07/10/closure-­‐on-­‐javascript-­‐closures.aspx)</sub>
 <sub>[http://www.smashingmagazine.com/2009/08/01/what-­‐you-­‐need-­‐to-­‐know-­‐about-­‐javascript-­‐scope/](http://www.smashingmagazine.com/2009/08/01/what-­‐you-­‐need-­‐to-­‐know-­‐about-­‐javascript-­‐scope/)</sub>

-Functions have what is called as **lexical scope** which means they create their scope (which variables they have access to) when they are defined, not when they are executed
+Functions have what is called a **lexical scope** which means that they create their scope (which variables they have access to) when they are defined, not when they are executed

 ```javascript
 >>> function f1(){ var a = 1; return f2(); }